fantasmedro/iac_data_request/README.md

-# Tool for automatic request to IAC-Star application
+# Tool for Automatic Requests to IAC-Star Application

 ## Requirements
 * Google Chrome(used in headless mode to limit the use of resources)
-* Python Module: Selenium
+* Python module: Selenium

 ## Algorithm:

 **iac_star_data_request.py**: Script to make requests to IAC-Star.

-## Configuration file:
+## Configuration File:

-**config.json**: json file containing the parameters to personalize the request.
+**config.json**: JSON file containing the parameters to personalize the request.

-### Detailed information
+### Detailed Information:

-**Script parameters:**
+**Script Parameters:**

-* 'nrequest': number of requests to be done.
+* 'nrequest': number of requests to be made.
 * 'time': time to be waited between requests.
-Set to 60 seconds to make sure that simulation will be completed before making another request.
+Set to 60 seconds to make sure that simulation is completed before making another request.

-**Simulation parameters:**
+**Simulation Parameters:**

 The different parameters can be found in the web of IAC-Star application:"http://iac-star.iac.es/cmd/www/form.htm" and a more detailed description in this web:"http://iac-star.iac.es/cmd/www/manual/node1.html".

-Default values are set for every parameter except for name, email and institution.
+Default values are set for every parameter except for 'name', 'email' and 'institution'.
 It is possible to add multiple values to a single parameter, to a group or to all of them.

 ## Author: